-- Mississippi has continued to reject federal funding to expand Medicaid, leaving over 100,000 residents within a coverage gap—ineligible for Medicaid and also ineligible for premium subsidies.
+- Mississippi has continued rejecting federal funding to expand Medicaid, leaving over 100,000 residents within a coverage gap—ineligible for Medicaid and premium subsidies.

 - There are limited options for transitional housing, halfway houses, or sober living homes, with only 18 listed by SAMHSA.

-Overall, there is limited access to affordable drug rehabilitation for a percentage of the population.
-However, there are excellent treatment resources available providing numerous therapy methodologies.
+Overall, a percentage of the population has limited access to affordable drug rehabilitation.
+However, there are excellent treatment resources available, providing numerous therapy methodologies.
 The primary barrier is the affordability of drug and alcohol detox.

 State and Local Resources in Mississippi